MINIMALaq/Object-Oriented-Programming-in-Python/README.md

     pass

 ```
-now if we create a object of C class and apply the intro function to it.
+now if we create an object of C class and apply the intro function to it.

 ```Python
 object_C=C()